Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Ravindra Singh Negi

-Thank you for the question.
-So if you look at it, you know the split between the switch ceiling and TBW is about 70, 30 last year if you recall the average temperatures in February, March and 2025 were higher than even 2024.
-So huge amount of pent up demand, pent up buildup for the summers happened and it starts first with the south and south contributes to almost 60, 65% of the TPW.
-So huge amount of stock inventory has been been built up happened for the industry in the south which then again went through a very consistent crash in sales over the last nine months.
+Nirransh, thank you for the question.
+So if you look at the split between the ceiling and TPW is about 70%-30%.
+Last year, if you recall the average temperatures in February, March 2025, were higher than even 2024.
+So a huge amount of pent-up demand pent-up built up for the summer has happened.
+And it starts first with the South and South contributes to almost 60%, 65% of the TPW.
+So huge amount of stock inventory has been built up happened for the industry in the South, which then again went through a very consistent crash in sales over the last nine months.
+So I think that’s where I was mentioning saying, look, the destocking happened from our overall ceiling fan perspective, the industry has been more or less flat on the volumes, but there’s been — I think there is because of the star ratcheting price increase.

 Nirransh Jain

-Sure sir.
+Sure, sir.
 And sir, is it possible to call out the advertisement and the sales promotions for the nine months YTD?

 Ravindra Singh Negi